 Request PDF Do’s and Don’ts in polishing with the CPH7

-Micromesh polishing clothes gives best results.
+Micromesh polishing cloths give the best results.
 Use 15 cm wide cloth either square or rectangular (15×20 cm).
-Micromesh clothes can be ordered from JAAP Enterprise.
+Micromesh cloths can be ordered from JAAP Enterprise.

-NL: Rijksmuseum Amsterdam; Mauritshuis The Hague; Frans Hals Museum Haarlem; Rijksdienst Cultureel Erfgoed Amsterdam; several private conservators.
+NL: Rijksmuseum Amsterdam (2x); Mauritshuis The Hague; Frans Hals Museum Haarlem; Rijksdienst Cultureel Erfgoed Amsterdam; several private conservators.

-D: Doerner Institute Munich; Bayerisches Landesamt fur Denkmahl Plege Munich; Technische Universitaet Munich
+D: Doerner Institute Munich; Bayerisches Landesamt fur Denkmahl Plege Munich; Restauration Dept. Technical University Munich